 You are an adult.

-Answer: If age is 15, the output will be "You are a teenager." because the condition age < 18 will be true.
+age is 15?age is 15, the output will be "You are a teenager." because the condition age < 18 will be true.

 You can combine if, elif, and else statements to create complex conditional logic.